 A private water system consists of a water supply well, a pump, usually a tank, controls, and sometimes a water filter.
 Some well drillers provide all of these services; others specialize in just one or a few areas.

-All well drillers in Massachusetts are required to be licensed, evidencing that meet state established standards of experience and technical ability.
+All well drillers in Massachusetts are required to be certified, evidencing that a well driller meets state established standards of experience and technical ability.
 Before drilling a well, most towns require that a well permit be obtained from the Board of Health.
 When you need a water well or service we recommend you contact a MGWA member.
 He is an experienced professional ready to serve you.
 In choosing a driller you should consider the following factors:

 • A local well driller will be familiar with your area, the expected subsurface conditions, will know approximately how deep your well should be, and will be versed in local government regulations.